Tracy Posner

-Tracy Posner Ward (born January 16, 1962) is an American businesswomen, animal rights activist and former actress, with her husband, actor Burt Ward.
+Tracy Posner Ward (born January 16, 1962) is an American businesswoman, animal rights activist and former actress, with her husband, actor Burt Ward.
 She is a daughter of the late American businessman, corporate raider and philanthropist Victor Posner and his second wife Sari Posner.
-In 1983, she was appointed as a vice president, assistant treasurer and assistant secretary to several corporations to include Wilson Brothers, NVF company, Southeastern Public Service Authority and Birdsboro Corporation.
+In 1983, she was appointed as a vice president, assistant treasurer and assistant secretary to several corporations to include Wilson Brothers, NVF company, Southeastern Public Service Authority and Birdsboro Corp.
 In 1993, while still active in her father's many companies, Posner Ward was described as "one of the world's wealthiest women".

 Animal rights work

 In 1994, Tracy Posner Ward and her husband, actor Burt Ward, founded Gentle Giants Rescue and Adoptions, a giant-breed dog rescue organization.
 The Wards operate a communal home for dogs, where they nurse 45–50 dogs at a time back to health, then put them up for adoption at their home and facility in Norco, California.
-The city of Norco limits nonprofit animal rescue organizations to 55 animals on premises at a time.